douglas-guyett-mg/crimson-pangolin/documentation/turn/overview.md

 - Output: "I confirmed with your bank - that email is fraudulent.
 Ignore it."
 - End of Turn 2

-## Hobgoblins vs Tools
+## Daemons vs Tools

 Si's mind is composed of two distinct types of components:

-### Hobgoblins (Internal Cognitive Daemons)
+### Daemons (Internal Cognitive Components)

 **What they are**: Internal decision-making components that form Si's cognitive architecture.
+All daemons implement the Daemon Interface (see `documentation/daemon-interface.md`).

 **What they do**: Make decisions, coordinate work, learn from experience.

 **Examples**:
-- Router: Decides which hobgoblins to activate and what urgency level to assign
+- **Router**: Decides urgency level and which daemons should be involved
-- Plan Generator: Decides what steps to take
+- **Executor**: Orchestrates the turn by deciding which lifecycle states to execute and coordinating other daemons
-- Executor: Decides which tools to call and in what order
+- **Plan Generator**: Decides what steps to take
-- Evaluator: Decides if work is complete
+- **Evaluator**: Decides if work is complete
-- Reflector: Learns from outcomes and updates Si's knowledge
+- **Reflector**: Learns from outcomes and updates Si's knowledge

-**Key insight**: Hobgoblins are always part of Si's internal thinking, regardless of whether tools are used.
+**Key insight**: Daemons are always part of Si's internal thinking, regardless of whether tools are used.
+The **Executor daemon** is special: it orchestrates the entire turn by querying other daemons and deciding which lifecycle states to execute.

 ### Tools (External Capabilities)